L3Harris Space: Tactical SATCOM and HBTSS

 L3Harris Technologies is among the most consequential — and least publicly understood — players in the U.S. national security space sector.
 Headquartered in Melbourne, Florida, the company is the product of the 2019 merger of L3 Technologies and Harris Corporation, two mid-tier defense electronics specialists with deep roots in intelligence, surveillance, reconnaissance, and space systems.

-The company employs approximately 47,000 people and generated revenues of approximately $21 billion in 2023.
-L3Harris trades on NYSE under ticker LHX and carries a market capitalization typically in the $35–42 billion range.
+The company employs approximately 50,000 people and generated revenues of approximately $22 billion in FY2025, up from ~$21B in 2023 as Aerojet Rocketdyne integration synergies and SDA awards ramped.
+L3Harris trades on NYSE under ticker LHX and carries a market capitalization typically in the $40–55 billion range.
 While smaller in revenue than Lockheed Martin or Northrop Grumman, L3Harris punches well above its weight in the national security space domain due to its deep expertise in sensors, signal processing, satellite payloads, and ground systems.

 A pivotal strategic move came in July 2023, when L3Harris completed the acquisition of Aerojet Rocketdyne for approximately $4.7 billion.
 This acquisition transformed L3Harris from a sensor and systems company into a vertically integrated space and defense systems provider with in-house propulsion capabilities.
 Aerojet Rocketdyne, the sole U.S. supplier of many critical rocket engines, added a propulsion franchise with no domestic peer — including the RL10 upper stage engine and the RS-25 main engines used on NASA's Space Launch System.